Woman gives birth moments before being put on ventilator with COVID-19

 BULLITT COUNTY, Ky.
 (WAVE) - A Louisville family is enduring serious problems when they should be celebrating new life.

 23-year-old Taylor Kern of Mt.
 Washington was nearly nine months pregnant when she found out she had COVID-19.
-As a soon-to-be mother, her parents told our sister station WAVE 3 News she knew what she had to do for sake of her baby’s life.
+As a soon-to-be mother, her parents told WAVE 3 News she knew what she had to do for sake of her baby’s life.

 “She knew it was the best thing, albeit scary as hell, the best thing for Orion, then for herself,” Mark Kern, her father, said.